gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

 | ``right()`` and ``right(1, 25)`` and ``right(speed=1, radius=25)`` all set the speed to 1 with radius 25cm.

-| The code below, ``left(speed=3, radius=20)``, drives the buggy forward at speed 2 while it turns right in a circular path of approximate radius 40 cm.
+| The code below, ``right(speed=2, radius=40)``, drives the buggy forwards at speed 2 while it turns right in a circular path of approximate radius 40 cm.

 .. code-block:: python